 The Iron age site near Moshav Argaman may indeed be the first camp of the Israelites, due to its proximity to an ancient mountain pass (Yabbok / Jabbok river) and based on the excavations at the site.

-The Bible describes the location of the crossing by the Israelites, leaded by Joshua, as passing at Adam, which is identified as the mound near Adam Bridge (Joshua 3 16):
+The Bible describes the location of the crossing by the Israelites as passing at a place near the city of Adam, which is identified as the mound near Adam Bridge (Joshua 3 16):

 "That the waters which came down from above stood and rose up upon an heap very far from the city Adam...".